If Only You Knew: Recording

+"She loved it from the very beginning and saw the potential, that there were a lot of lonely people out there who loved other people and didn't really know how to say it," he recalled in The Billboard Book Of Number One R&B Hits.
+"She felt like she could say it for them," Wansel continued.

 Background and composition

 "If Only You Knew" was recorded in July 1982 at Philadelphia's Sigma Sound Studios; it was released a year later in October 1983 as the first song off LaBelle's second Philadelphia International album, I'm in Love Again.
 It was written and composed by Dexter Wansel and Cynthia Biggs with Wansel as its producer.
 Wansel featured drums, bass, rhythm guitar, and strings; it was arranged by John R. Faith.
 The song starts off in E major and is D flat in the verses.

 Reception

-The song had a slow climb to the top of the R&B chart after its debut in October 1983, reaching the top 10 by December of the year and peaking at #1 in January 1984, staying at the top spot of Billboard's Hot Black Singles chart for four weeks.
+The song had a slow climb to the top of the R&B chart after its debut in October 1983, reaching the top 10 by December of the year and peaking at #1 in January 1984, staying at the top spot of Billboard's Black Singles chart for four weeks.
 LaBelle wrote in her memoirs, Don't Block the Blessings: Revelations of a Lifetime, that she got so excited hearing the news of the song reaching #1 that she jumped on the top of her bed in celebration.

 The song eventually crossed over to pop radio becoming a moderate success reaching #46 on the Billboard Hot 100, marking Patti LaBelle's first-ever entry on the Hot 100 as a solo artist, six and a half years after going solo.
 It was her first solo single to hit #1 on the R&B chart.
 Prior to its release, LaBelle's biggest-charting song was the Grover Washington ballad, "The Best Is Yet to Come", which reached #14 on the R&B chart in early 1983, resulting in the singer's first Grammy nomination.
 "Lady Marmalade" with Labelle, "On My Own" with Michael McDonald, and "If Only You Knew" are Patti's's three #1 hits on the R&B chart.

 The success of the song helped I'm In Love Again reach gold status in the U.S., her first solo album to do so.
 "If Only You Knew" has gone on to be one of the singer's signature songs from her solo career.
 LaBelle re-recorded the song for her live albums, Live! in 1992, and One Night Only! in 1998, but only performing the first verse of the original song.